 A recent addition to MSU's campus is the Outdoor Recreation Center.
 They offer 20 minute walk-on tours of this fantastic new facility.
 The Outdoor Recreation Center offers students the opportunity to rent outdoor equipment for a very low cost.
 In addition to the great equipment selection available, they also offer many classes and workshops throughout the year, and planned group outings for MSU students.

-Wrap-up your visit by meeting with one of our Admission Representatives.
 We look forward to your visit so we can answer all your questions about the admissions process, scholarship opportunities, academic programs, student life, Bozeman life, and everything else that Montana State University has to offer.
 This is a casual visit (not an interview), so families are encouraged to join in on the fun.

 Not sure what to ask?
 Here are some suggestions.